Johannes Agricola

 Johann or Johannes Agricola (originally Schneider, then Schnitter; 20 April 1494 – 22 September 1566) was a German Protestant Reformer during the Protestant Reformation.
 He was a follower and friend of Martin Luther, who became his antagonist in the matter of the binding obligation of the law on Christians.

 Biography

 Early life

-Agricola was born at Eisleben, whence he is sometimes called Magister Islebius.
+Agricola was born as the son of the master taylor Albrecht Schnitter at Eisleben, whence he is sometimes called Magister Islebius.
 He studied at Wittenberg, where he soon gained the friendship of Martin Luther.
 In 1519 he accompanied Luther to the great assembly of German divines at Leipzig, and acted as recording secretary.
 After teaching for some time in Wittenberg, he went to Frankfurt in 1525 to establish the Protestant mode of worship.
 He had resided there only a month when he was called to Eisleben, where he remained until 1526 as teacher in the school of St Andrew, and preacher in the Nicolai church.